NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Shoulder hitbox does not appear on the first frame
     - SFX comes out one frame late
     - 3 frames less disadvantage on block
+- 5BB(A)
+    - Can be done on whiff
+    - Can turn around if holding back on the first frame
 - 5B(A)
     - Hitbox appears one frame sooner
     - Transitions one frame faster
+- 5B6A added
 - 5BA(A) added as 2A
 - 5BB(B) and 8B is an uppercut
 - 5BBB(B) and 8B(B) is also an uppercut, but has spinning knockback and hits higher
 - 5A
+    - Damage increased from 25 to 30
     - Has one (TODO two?) more frame hitbox duration
+    - Arm hitboxes appear on the third active frame
     - Cannot be cancelled
     - Super armor ends frame 30 (from 55)
-    - Damage increased from 25 to 30
     - Throw trajectory changed
-- 2B starts high crush 2 frames sooner and ends 8 frames later
+- 2B
+    - Made faster
+    - Recovers faster
+    - High crushes faster
+    - No string follow up
 - 2A chips increase Chouji's strength.
 He requires 8 chips to get to his maximum strength which is 1.5x.
 He also loses chip gains for certain moves which are:
     - 1: GRKnJ
     - 2: 6A, Act4A, RA, JA